Naveen-Khan/Web-Development-/Tour-traveling- Hotel Booking Website/readme.md

         PHP for handling server requests, managing user data, and processing bookings.

 - Database:
    MySQL to store and manage user information, hotel details, and booking records.
-7. *Responsive Design:* Ensure that the website is accessible and visually appealing on various devices, including desktops, tablets, and smartphones.